nnaumenko/metaf/docs/sphinx/api_reference.rst

 				Northwest          315
 				================== ==============

-				If the status of the stored value is :cpp:enumerator:`Status::OMMITTED`, :cpp:enumerator:`Status::NOT_REPORTED`, :cpp:enumerator:`Status::VARIABLE` or :cpp:enumerator:`Status::NDV`, then an empty ``std::optional`` is returned.
+				If the status of the stored value is :cpp:enumerator:`Status::OMITTED`, :cpp:enumerator:`Status::NOT_REPORTED`, :cpp:enumerator:`Status::VARIABLE` or :cpp:enumerator:`Status::NDV`, then an empty ``std::optional`` is returned.

 	**Miscellaneous**